 Foods to reduce inflammation validates everything we have been saying about slow lunches made fast.

-The more we feast on processed, fast foods, eat out, the more we tip our bodies into the chronic inflammation trap.
-Our bodies simply cannot deal with nor were they designed to consume the processed foods and refined flour, loaded with sugar and polyunsaturated ω6 fatty acids.
+The more we feast on fast foods, eat out, the more we tip our bodies into the chronic inflammation trap.
+Our bodies simply cannot deal with nor were they designed to consume the processed meals and refined flour, loaded with sugar and polyunsaturated ω6 fatty acids.